TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/storage-access.md

 ## **Recommended Steps**

+* When using Azure Databricks, it can be confusing when a new workspace and managed resource group just appear.
+Azure automatically creates a **Databricks workspace**, as well as a **managed resource group (databricks-rg-xxx-xxx)** containing all the resources needed to run the cluster.

+  This MRG is protected by a system-level lock to prevent deletions and modifications.
+The only way to directly remove the lock is to delete the service.
+However, by making changes to the parent resource group, those changes will be correspondingly updated in the managed resource group.

 * Databricks is not able to access/mount ADLS anymore using a service principal and OAuth 2.0 getting **Bad Address** and **Error Enumerating Directory** error(s).
 This usually occurs when application client secret is expired.
 To resolve the issue, you can create a new client secret and modify configs on Databricks end accordingly.
 	* [Create a new application secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret)
 	* Access ADLS directly using a service principal and OAuth 2.0 - [ADLS Gen 1](https://docs.microsoft.com/azure/databricks/data/data-sources/azure/azure-datalake#--access-directly-with-spark-apis-using-a-service-principal-and-oauth-20), [ADLS Gen 2](https://docs.microsoft.com/azure/databricks/data/data-sources/azure/azure-datalake-gen2#--access-directly-with-service-principal-and-oauth-20)